chadsec1/decoyim/THREAT_MODEL.md

 ## Summary

-CoyIM has a fairly extensive threat model.
+DecoyIM has a fairly extensive threat model.
 It tries to protect against many kinds of risks, but due to the limitations of XMPP, not everything is possible.
-This document should make it quite clear exactly where the limits for the protection from CoyIM are.
-One final thing to note is that this document is based on the default configuration of CoyIM.
-You can reduce this security, and by doing that expose yourself to more threats than those described here, but the fundamental design idea for CoyIM is that you don't have to do anything to increase your security.
-This threat model matches the top level of protection CoyIM can give you.
+This document should make it quite clear exactly where the limits for the protection from DecoyIM are.
+One final thing to note is that this document is based on the default configuration of DecoyIM.
+You can reduce this security, and by doing that expose yourself to more threats than those described here, but the fundamental design idea for DecoyIM is that you don't have to do anything to increase your security.
+This threat model matches the top level of protection DecoyIM can give you.